 Not all of us have space to create new growing areas.
-But no dig gardening also offers solutions for those who want to improve existing growing areas.
-Now you proceed with your switch to the no dig system will depend on how well the current growing area is doing.
+This gardening style also offers solutions for those who want to improve existing growing areas.
+Now you proceed with your switch to the no dig system will depend on how well the current growing segment is doing.

-If you have a well-maintained growing area that you have been digging, you can simply begin to switch to a no dig system by laying mulches over the growing area and building up layers as described above.
+If you have a well-maintained growing segment that you have been digging, you can simply begin to switch to a no dig system by laying mulches over the growing space and building up layers as described above.
 The soil web should begin to repair itself, and over time, earthworms and other organisms will take over the work that you were previously doing.

-If, however, you are dealing with an area that has become compacted and depleted of nutrients, then it can be a good idea to carry out a couple of steps prior to moving through the steps of creating a no dig garden described above.
+If, however, you are dealing with a part of the garden that has become compacted and depleted of nutrients, then it can be a good idea to carry out a couple of steps prior to moving through the steps of creating a no dig garden described above.

 Green manures are left to grow for a period of time, then chopped and dropped where they are.
 Earthworms and other soil organisms will break that matter down and it will be incorporated into the soil below, improving its structure, water-retention capacity and nutrient content.

-Adding mulches of organic matter and compost in layers is called ‘sheet mulching’.
+Adding compost and mulches of organic matter and compost in layers is called ‘sheet mulching’.
 In areas with existing plants, take care not to allow the mulch materials to touch their trunks/ stems – leave a small gap around each one.
-If mulch is piled around the base of a tree, shrub or other plant, it can be prone to rotting.
+If mulch and compost are piled around the base of a tree, shrub or other plant, it can be prone to rotting.

-Over time, the materials of your sheet mulches will break down and nature’s systems will begin to repair themselves.
+Over time, the materials of your sheet mulches and compost will break down and nature’s systems will begin to repair themselves.

 Maintaining a No Dig Garden

-When you have a no dig garden, there are certain things that it is important to remember.
+To maintain such a garden, there are certain important things to remember.

 - Firstly, when trying to protect the soil ecosystem, it is important not to walk on your growing areas.
 Keep off the soil so that it does not become compacted, and so that the fragile ecosystem can flourish undisturbed.